 Double press the F9 in Standby to enter Total Shut Down.
 You will hear a Long Air Let-off.
-The Air Pumps will turn off, followed by the Number Boards (if so equipped) and the sounds of the Cooling Fans shutting off, the louvers closing, the Diesel Motor shutting down and finally, the Cab Lights (if so equipped) turning off.
-A few seconds later you will hear the engineer's door open and then shut.
+The Air Pumps will turn off, followed later by the sounds of Pop-Off operating for about ten seconds followed by hiss that gradually trails off to silence.
+The Number Boards (if so equipped) will turn off and finally, the Cab Lights (if so equipped) will turn off.